-You can split the entrance with a special song for the bridal party to enter.
-Once the bridesmaids are in place, their song is ‘volumed down’ and the Bridal entrance song is started.
-This is where the Bride enters.
+One for the bridesmaids entrance.
+THEN once the bridesmaids are all in place, their song is ‘volumed down’ and the Bridal entrance song is started and the bridal entrance commences.

 I love this as it really gives the bridesmaids a moment to get into position and enjoy every moment of the Brides entrance.